-- Tether activity has grown exponentially over the past 12-months, with notable gains throughout 2018 as other cryptocurrencies have experienced declines.
-Traded volumes for USDT pairs on “Tether accepting” exchanges have grown more than 15x between October 2017 and March 2018.
-Traded volumes for USD pairs on non-Tether exchanges grew just under 3x over this same time period.
+- Tether activity has grown exponentially even as major cryptocurrencies have seen declines.
+On exchanges that accept Tether, trade volumes for Tether (traded as US Dollars Tether – ‘USDT’) have grown more than 15x between October 2017 and March 2018.
+Traded volumes for fiat USD on non-Tether exchanges grew just under 3x over this same time period.

 - Tether serves as a cryptocurrency bank for traders by allowing individuals to store cryptocurrencies at a stable value.
 Tether is used almost exclusively for trading.
 73% of all Tether on-chain transaction volume is going to exchanges, with only 27% being sent from exchanges, indicating that once Tether is on an exchange, it likely stays there for trading.

 - In mid-2017, Tether activity shifted towards being traded increasingly against low-volume cryptocurrencies.
 Tether also is used as a facilitator for ‘pump and dump’ schemes.
 The way traders use Tether changed over the 12 months between the middle of 2017 and middle of 2018.
 Through January 2018, Tether on-chain transaction volume was highly correlated with Bitcoin, Ether, and Litecoin transaction volumes (reaching nearly 75% correlation), implying that the trading volume was focused on these high volume cryptocurrencies.

 A view into what the future could look like

 The rapid growth of Tether highlights the need for bank-like solutions in the cryptocurrency world even as some unfortunate side-effects emerge, namely the “pump and dump” schemes.
 This activity gets a lot of attention, often dominating headlines, which hurts confidence in the cryptocurrency ecosystem.